garciajordy/Portfolio/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a ⭐ if you like this project!

 ## Acknowledgments

-- Hat tip to anyone whose code was used
 - Inspiration
-- etc

 ## 📝 License

-This project is [MIT](lic.url) licensed.
+This project is [MIT](./LICENSE) licensed.